-To construct an instrument for IL-6R-mediated signaling, we used variants within the IL6R gene or a region 300 kB upstream or downstream of it.
-In accordance with an approach that we previously described, we selected variants associated in a GWAS meta-analysis of 522,681 individuals with circulating levels of C-reactive protein (CRP), a downstream biomarker of IL-6 signaling that was used as a functional readout for IL-6 signaling activity.
-The methodology and criteria used to obtain this instrument are outlined in the Extended Methods and the comprising genetic variants are listed in Table S1.
-As previously described, this genetic instrument is associated with circulating IL-6, CRP, and fibrinogen levels, consistent with results of clinical trials testing tocilizumab, a monoclonal antibody against IL-6R, as has been previously described.
+To construct an instrument for IL-6R-mediated signaling,20 we used variants within the IL6R gene or a region 300 kB upstream or downstream of it.
+In accordance with an approach we described previously,^{17,18} we selected variants associated in a genome-wide association study meta-analysis of 522 681 individuals with circulating levels of CRP, a downstream bio-marker of IL-6 signaling7 that was used as a functional readout for IL-6 signaling activity.
+The methodology and criteria used to obtain this instrument are outlined in the Extended Methods of the Supplemental Material and the genetic variants comprised in this study are listed in Table S1.
+As previously described, this genetic instrument is associated with circulating IL-6, CRP, and fibrinogen levels, consistent with results of clinical trials testing tocilizumab, a monoclonal antibody against IL-6R, which have been previously described.17

-Proteome-wide Mendelian randomization analyses
+Proteome-Wide Mendelian Randomization Analyses

-To detect the downstream proteomic effects of genetically proxied IL-6 signaling, we applied a proteome-wide two-sample Mendelian randomization approach using plasma data from the INTERVAL study (n=3,301 with SOMAscan® aptamer-based proteomics), more information on which is available in the Extended Methods.
-Using these data, after excluding exposure instruments that were also used as instruments for IL-6 signaling, we applied two-sample MR analysis applying the inverse-variance weighted (IVW) method as our primary approach.
-As a measure of pleiotropy, heterogeneity was quantified with the $I^2$ and significance was tested with the Cochran Q statistic (p<0.05 was considered significant).
-To correct for multiple comparisons across the proteome, we corrected the p-values derived from the IVW approach using the false discovery rate (FDR) method.
-P values<0.05 were considered statistically significant.
-In order to validate our results against bias arising from horizontal pleiotropy, for significant proteins, we also applied the weighted median approach and MR-Egger regression which are more robust to the use of pleiotropic instruments.
-Furthermore, for significant proteins, we applied a colocalization analysis, in order to ensure that the same genetic signal influencing IL-6 signaling also influences protein levels and that the detected association was not the result of pleiotropic effects of variants in LD with the selected instruments.
-We applied a Bayesian framework for pairwise colocalization, within 300 kB of the IL6R gene using the coloc package in R and tested competing models (H0: the genomic region does not include any variant influencing either the exposure or the outcome; H1: the genomic region includes a variant influencing only the exposure; H2: the genomic region includes a variant influencing only the outcome; H3: the genomic region includes separate variants influencing the exposure and the outcome; H4: the genomic region includes a variant that influences both the exposure and the outcome).
-The prior probability of any random variant being associated with both traits was set at $10^{-5}$ .
-A posterior probability of association of 0.8 or higher for the last model (H4) was defined as providing evidence of colocalization.
-The effects of the selected genetic variants on proteins were extracted from the PhenoScanner database through the phenoscanner function in R and MR analyses were performed in R using the TwoSampleMR package.
-Pooling the significant proteins, we explored enrichment in biological pathways using the Gene Ontology (GO) resource.
+To detect the downstream proteomic effects of genetically proxied IL-6 signaling, we applied a proteome-wide 2-sample Mendelian randomization approach using plasma data from the INTERVAL study (n=3301 with SOMAscan aptamerbased proteomics; see Extended Methods of the Supplemental Material) Using these data, after excluding exposure instruments that were also used as instruments for IL-6 signaling, we applied 2-sample Mendelian randomization (MR) analysis, applying the inverse variance weighted (IVW) method as our primary approach.
+As a measure of pleiotropy, heterogeneity was quantified with the l^2 , and significance was tested with the Cochran Q statistic (P<0.05 was considered significant).21 To correct for multiple comparisons across the proteome, we corrected the P values derived from the IVW approach using the false discovery rate method.22 P values <0.05 were considered statistically significant.
+To validate our results against bias arising from horizontal pleiotropy, for significant proteins, we also applied the weighted median approach23 and MR-Egger regression,24 which are more robust against the use of pleiotropic instruments.
+Furthermore, for significant proteins, we applied a colocalization analysis to ensure that the same genetic signal influencing IL-6 signaling also influences protein levels, and that the detected association was not the result of pleiotropic effects of variants in linkage disequilibrium with the selected instruments.25 We applied a Bayesian framework for pairwise colocalization, within 300 kB of the IL6R gene, using the coloc package in R and tested competing models (H0: the genomic region does not include any variant influencing either the exposure or the outcome; H1: the genomic region includes a variant influencing only the exposure; H2: the genomic region includes a variant influencing only the outcome; H3: the genomic region includes separate variants influencing the exposure and the outcome; and H4: the genomic region includes a variant that influences both the exposure and the outcome).26 The previous probability of any random variant being associated with both traits was set at 10-5.
+A posterior probability of association of \geq 0.8 for the last model (H4) was defined as providing evidence of colocalization.
+The effects of the selected genetic variants on proteins were extracted from the PhenoScanner database through the phenoscanner function in R,27 and MR analyses were performed in R using the TwoSampleMR package.28 Pooling the significant proteins, we explored enrichment in biological pathways using the Gene Ontology resource.29